shfd27/DiscordBot/README.md

 1.install python which version is more than 3.6
 2.install pakages below using pip

+### Configuration
+Set configs/configs.py using sample_configs.py
+and docs/music_options.py(YOUTUBE_API_KEY)

 ### download ffmpeg

 #### for windows
 3.download ffmpeg from ffmpeg.
 4.unzip ffmpeg
-5.open command shell as an administrator and enter setx Path "%Path%;<your ffmpeg dir path>\bin"
+5.open command shell as an administrator and enter setx Path "%Path%; &lt your ffmpeg dir path &gt \bin"
 (or set ffmpeg dir path to Environment Variables-User variables Path)

 #### for linux